The Blue Dahlia: Critical response

-A fresh smelling film noir directed with great skill by George Marshall from the screenplay of Raymond Chandler (the only one he ever wrote for the screen, his other films were adapted from his novels).
-It eschews moral judgment in favor of a hard-boiled tale that flaunts its flowery style as its way of swimming madly along in LA's postwar boom and decadence.
+James Agee, critic and author writing in 1946, called the film "convincing and entertaining in a dry, nervous, electric way ...
+I hope there will be more films of the quality of The Blue Dahlia ...
+The picture is as neatly stylized and synchronized, and as uninterested in moral excitement, as a good ballet; it knows its own weight and size perfectly and carries them gracefully and without self-importance; it is ... about as good a movie as can be expected from the big factories.
+In its own uninsistent way, for that matter, it does carry a certain amount of social criticism.
+For it crawls with American types; and their mannerisms and affectations, and their chief preoccupations—blackmail and what's-in-it-for-me—all seem to me to reflect, however coolly, things that are deeply characteristic of this civilization."

 Diabolique called it "a fantastic film noir, full of atmosphere, intrigue, crackling dialogue and sensational performances, which was recognized as a classic almost immediately and made a tonne of money."

+The film's title could have been the origin of the Black Dahlia nickname, given to 1947 murder victim Elizabeth Short.

-The film review aggregator website Rotten Tomatoes reports that 100% of its critics gave the film a positive review, based on 11 reviews.
+Rotten Tomatoes reports that 100% of its critics gave the film a positive review, based on 11 reviews.

 Awards and honors

 Chandler was nominated for the Academy Award for Best Original Screenplay.

 Adaptations

 The Blue Dahlia was dramatized as a half-hour radio play on the April 21, 1949 broadcast of The Screen Guild Theater, starring Lake and Ladd in their original film roles.
 The movie was also adapted into a stage play in 1989.

 Houseman's narrative of the film's creation was dramatized for BBC Radio by Ray Connolly in 2009.